Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 Question #1: Will the zoning code allow me to do what I want on this land?

 Many questions and concerns about potential land use will involve understanding zoning regulations that apply to the land in question.
 Not all land in the United States is under a zoning code, but the majority of farmers will find that zoning affects their property.
 Zoning may be handled at the local/municipal or township level, the county level, or according to state statute.
 Zoning codes detail what kind of activities are permitted on different parcels of land, generally by geographic area.
 These codes are official documents managed by boards or commissions who are often elected to the position.
-(The exception involves parcels governed by state land use regulations which are akin to zoning but are not exactly that.
+(The exception involves parcels governed by state land use regulations, which are akin to zoning but are not exactly that.
 State regulations are controlled by acts of the legislature, who are also elected to the office.
 The majority of farmers nationwide will find the use of their land is controlled by a local zoning entity.)
-The zoning commission will use the zoning code to determine if activities like construction, events, subdivision, retail sales/ businesses, and building modifications can happen on a given parcel of land.
+The zoning commission will use the zoning code to determine if activities like construction, events, subdivisions, retail sales/ businesses, and building modifications can happen on a given parcel of land.

 So how do you learn what zoning regulations apply to the land you want to use?
-We’ve distilled it down to a 7 step process:
+We’ve distilled it down to a 7-step process:

-3. Understand the zoning districts
+- Understand the zoning districts.

-For further support with zoning, read Strategies for Navigating Zoning Codes and Challenges which provides detailed guidance on each of these steps as well as tips for navigating a situation where your business plans are not explicitly permitted by the zoning code.
+For further support with zoning, read Strategies for Navigating Zoning Codes and Challenges, which provides detailed guidance on each of these steps, as well as tips for navigating a situation where your business plans are not explicitly permitted by the zoning code.

 Question #2: Where are the property lines?